LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/spring-security/_index.md

 ### Authentication in Spring Security 6

-First, it is important to take a look at the [Spring Security Authentication documentation](https://docs.spring.io/spring-security/reference/servlet/authentication/architecture.html), which describes the classes and components that implement the behaviors we want to use.
+Before diving in, take a look at the [Spring Security Authentication documentation](https://docs.spring.io/spring-security/reference/servlet/authentication/architecture.html), which describes the classes and components that implement the behaviors we want to use.